benaston/old-wiz/readme.md

 1. Install base node modules for the application.
 To do this:

- - Copy the following into the root folder of the application:
+ - Copy the following into a file named `package.json` the root folder of the application:

 	{
 	  "name": "application-name",